Oil Prices Surge After Attacks Hammer Saudi Output - UrduPoint

 Oil Prices Surge After Attacks Hammer Saudi Output

-Hong Kong (UrduPoint / Pakistan Point News - 16th Sep, 2019):Oil prices saw a record surge Monday after attacks on two Saudi facilities slashed output in the world's top producer by half, fuelling fresh geopolitical fears as Donald Trump blamed Iran and raised the possibility of a military strike on the country.
+Hong Kong, (UrduPoint / Pakistan Point News - 16th Sep, 2019 ):Oil prices saw a record surge Monday after attacks on two Saudi facilities slashed output in the world's top exporter by half, fuelling fresh geopolitical fears as Donald Trump blamed Iran and raised the possibility of a military strike on the country.

 Brent futures surged $12 in the first few minutes of business -- the most in dollar terms since they were launched in 1988 and representing a jump of nearly 20 percent -- while WTI jumped more than $8, or 15 percent.

-Both contracts pared the gains but were both still more than 10 percent up.
+Both contracts pared the gains as the day wore on but were still up around 10 percent.

-The attack by Tehran-backed Huthi rebels in neighbouring Yemen, where a Saudi-led coalition is bogged down in a five-year war, hit two sites owned by state-run giant Aramco and effectively shut down six percent of the global oil supply.
+The attack -- claimed by Tehran-backed Huthi rebels in neighbouring Yemen, where a Saudi-led coalition is bogged down in a five-year war -- hit two sites owned by state-run giant Aramco and effectively shut down six percent of the global oil supply.

+Trump said Sunday the US was "locked and loaded" to respond to the attack, but was in talks with Riyadh.

 "Tensions in the Middle East are rising quickly, meaning this story will continue to reverberate this week even after the knee-jerk panic in oil markets this morning," said Jeffrey Halley, senior market analyst at OANDA.